LeeKLTW/DesignPattern/README.md

 ## pattern details

 ### Builder
+#### Summary
+TLDR Decouples the creation of a complex object and its representation.
 - A builder is a seperate component for building an object
 - Can either give builder an initializer or return it via a static function
 - To make builder **fluent**, `return self`